mauroservienti/milestone.github.io/_posts/2016-05-02-deadlines-acting-metaphor.md

 ## Development

-Where we are? we have:
+Where are we? we have:

 * a draft architecture driven by requirements (script and plot)
 * a crew, or something like a draft crew
-* non functional requirements and third-party engagement process in place
+* non functional requirements and third-parties engagement process in place
 * a deadline: the first show at the first venue

 How does it work in the long-term?
 It is an agile SCRUM-like approach, where everything is planned, worked, re-worked and adjusted to meet the first deadline with the best possible outcome.
 Directors, choreographers and specialists act like SCRUM Masters and Stakeholders, we don't have anyone putting money on the table that can really be considered a stakeholder, we are self-founded.